MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sqldev-import-data-to-sql-server-using-powershell.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Lesson 2: Import data to SQL Server using PowerShell
+# Lesson 2: Set up the tutorial environment using PowerShell
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This article is part of a tutorial for SQL developers on how to use R in SQL Server.

 In this step, you'll run a PowerShell script to create the database objects required for the walkthrough.
 The script creates and loads a database using sample data obtained in the previous step.
 It also creates functions and stored procedures used throughout the tutorial.

-## Create objects
+## Create and load database objects

 Among the downloaded files, you should see a PowerShell script (`RunSQL_SQL_Walkthrough.ps1`) that prepares the environment for the walkthrough.
 Actions performed by the script include: